 Jump to:

-- Couscous - Any type of fluffy couscous will work here.
+- Couscous.
+Any fluffy couscous will work here.
 Israeli couscous (pearl couscous) or Moroccan couscous are both great.

 See the recipe card below for the remaining ingredients and quantities.